Meet a Maine team competing in the New England Forest Rally

 LEBANON, MAINE, Maine — It's hard not to fall in love with Maine's forests.

-A hearty few, like Andrew Benson, enjoy seeing it driving sideways at 70 miles per hour.
+A hearty few, like Andrew Benson, enjoy seeing it while driving sideways at 70 miles per hour.

-Benson is an engineer and a rally car driver who built a Frankenstein monster from a Subaru, with parts gathered from a handful of other cars.
+Benson is an engineer and a rally car driver who built a Frankenstein monster from a Subaru and parts gathered from a handful of other cars.

-"People jump out of planes and do all kinds of other crazy things; I like being threatened by trees," Andrew smiled.
+"People jump out of planes and do all kinds of other crazy things.
+I like being threatened by trees," Andrew said smiling.

-We met the Benson's on a Saturday in early July.
-They had rented the 4x4 Proving Grounds -- a compound in Lebanon -- for the morning.
+NEWS CENTER Maine met up with the Bensons on a Saturday in early July.
+They had rented the 4x4 Proving Grounds, a compound in Lebanon, for the morning.
 Andrew's mother and father are about as supportive of their son's hobby as they possibly could be.

 His mother, Wendy, chuckled when asked if she approved of the endeavor.